-The Clery Act requires all other employees (excluding counselors) who become aware of an instance of sexual violence to report the instance to the Cleveland County SRO.
+The Clery Act requires all other employees who become aware of an instance of sexual violence to report the instance to the Cleveland County SRO, the Director of Student Life, Conduct and Safety, or the Director of Human Resources (also the Title IX Coordinator).
 The victim's name should not be reported to the police without the victim's permission.
 The report should include the nature, date, time, and general location of an incident.
 This is a limited report which includes no information that would directly or indirectly identify the victim.
-This allows the institution to track patterns, evaluate the program, and develop appropriate campus-wide responses.
+This allows for the institution to track patterns, evaluate the program, and develop appropriate campus-wide responses.

 A "responsible employee" is an employee who has the authority to redress sexual violence, who has the duty to report incidents of sexual violence or other student misconduct, or who a student could reasonably believe has this authority or duty.
-Examples include but are not limited to faculty members, advisors, employees in student services offices, and anyone in a supervisory role.
+Examples include but are not limited to faculty members, advisors, employees in student services offices and anyone in a supervisory role.

-When an instance of sexual violence is reported to a "responsible employee," the reporter can expect the incident will be reported to the Title IX Coordinator.
-A responsible employee must report to the Title IX Coordinator all relevant details about the alleged sexual harassment or sexual violence shared by the victim, including names, date, time, and specific location of the alleged incident.
+When an instance of sexual violence is reported to a "responsible employee" the reporter can expect the incident will be reported to the Title IX Coordinator.
+A responsible employee must report to the Title IX Coordinator all relevant details about the alleged sexual harassment or sexual violence shared by the victim including names, date, time and specific location of the alleged incident.